 This week’s podcast features the attorney Lawrence G. Walters from the Walters Law Group in Florida.
 Lawrence shares insights into the legal aspects of buying prescription drugs from online pharmacies.
-The Walters Law Group specialises in Internet advertising law in general and has particular experience in cases involving online pharmaceutical retailers.
+The Walters Law Group specializes in Internet advertising law in general and has particular experience in cases involving online pharmaceutical retailers.

 The Differences between Advertising and Selling Pharmaceuticals